edgio-docs/edgio-docs/src/guides/v7/basics/alerts.md

     1. Click **+ Add**.
     2. Select the desired metric.
     3. If you selected a status code metric, then set the **Status code** option to the desired status code or status code class (e.g., 4xx).
-    4. From the **Operator** option, select the mathematical operator that establishes the relationship between the selected metric and a threshold value.
+    4. From the **Operator** option, select the [mathematical operator](#operator) that establishes the relationship between the selected metric and a threshold value.
-    5. In the **Value** option, specify the threshold value that must be met.
+    5. Specify the threshold value that must be met.
+        -   **Status Code Frequency:** Set the **Frequency (per sec)** option to a threshold value for the number of responses that result in the specified status code or status class per second.
+        -   **Status Code Ratio:** This metric monitors status code responses as a percentage of total traffic.
+Set the **Ratio (%)** option to the desired threshold percentage.
+        -   **Bandwidth:** Set the **Amount** option to a threshold value for the desired bandwidth and then set the **Unit** option to the desired units for the specified threshold.

     6. Repeat steps i - v as needed.
 6. In the **Emails** option, type an email address to which notifications will be sent and then press ENTER.
 Repeat this step as needed.
 7. Click **Create**.